pierre-fromager/GameJs/README.md

 * All extras prototypes in lib dir.
 * All engine's primitives setup in engine dir.
-* Sample Game is based on a Smario a like.
+* Sample Game is based on a SMario a like.

 A lot of fun and time spent to make me crazy.